• Skip to primary navigation

 Admission to the Florence Cathedral is free.
 There is usually a long line to get in but it moves fairly quickly.

 If you would like to climb to the top of the dome, you will need to purchase a ticket and reserve a time.
-Tickets are 18 Euro per person.
 You can purchase tickets and make reservations here.
+These tickets also allow you to skip the line which will save you a lot of time.

 There are 463 steps to the top of the dome, so come prepared with the right shoes.
 The stairway is also very narrow, so if you are claustrophobic, this may not be the activity for you.

-The Florence Cathedral complex is found in the Piazza Del Duomo and is a UNESCO World Heritage Site.
+The Florence Cathedral complex, also known as the Florence Duomo complex, is found in the Piazza Del Duomo and is a UNESCO World Heritage Site.

 The complex consists of three structures which include the Florence Cathedral, the Baptistry, and Giotto’s Campanile.